How to Dispose of Electronics in New York City (NYC)?

 Choose Sustainable Electronics

 Opt for energy-efficient devices with longer lifespans.
-Look for products with certifications like ENERGY STAR, which indicates lower energy consumption.
+Look for products with certifications like ENERGY STAR, which indicate lower energy consumption.
 Support brands that offer repair services, recycling programs, and eco-friendly designs that are easy to upgrade and disassemble.

 Buy Only What You Need